thagat/django-mockups/docs/contribute.rst

 ==========

-If you want to use an isolated environment while hacking on ``django-autofixture`` you can run the following commands from the project's root directory::
+If you want to use an isolated environment while hacking on ``django-mockups`` you can run the following commands from the project's root directory::

     virtualenv . --no-site-packages
     source bin/activate
     pip install -r requirements.txt

-Please run now the tests that are shipped with ``autofixture`` to see if everything is working::
+Please run now the tests that are shipped with ``mockups`` to see if everything is working::

     python runtests.py